Andreas Weiland: 2000 onwards

-Weiland read his poems frequently during diverse events organized by Doris Schöttler-Boll in the Atelierhaus (art house) in Essen Steele.
+Weiland read his poems frequently during diverse events organized by Doris Schoettler-Boll in the Atelierhaus (art house) in Essen Steele.
 He presented poems of his new poetry book "Die Tage, das Zeitalter" (The Days, the Age...) during the "Long Night of Poets" event on September 21, 2001, which also featured the poets Angelika Janz, Christina Schlegel, D.E.
 Sattler, Ina Kurz, Matthias Schamp and Urs Jaeggi.

 When Hans van der Grinten, a friend of Joseph Beuys, invited Angelo Evelyn to do a big single exhibition in the museum of his hometown, Kranenburg, Weiland was invited to read his poetry.
 The new poems read during the event were inspired by works of Evelyn.
 They appeared in print in 2003.

 Weiland also read recently written poetry in the context of a series of events curated by the artist Li Portenlänger.
 In one case, the result was a small poetry book with an original lithographic art work by Portenlänger.

 Weiland participated in collective art and literature projects such as the project "Erfahren/Erinnern" (Figurenfeld Project, Eichstätt, Germany), together with Li Portenlänger, Luc Piron, and Angelo Evelyn, and in the big "Demer" project of Luc Piron that was exhibited in Diest, Belgium, in 2014.